-If your burning eyes are caused by an underlying condition such as dry eye syndrome (DES), artificial tears may be most beneficial to you.
-These are over the counter drops that you can purchase from most drug stores.
+If your burning eyes are caused by an underlying condition such as dry eye syndrome (DES), artificial tears may be most beneficial to you or a great Omega-3 fish oil.
+After all, burning eyes is an inflammatory response and can be quelled with an anti-inflammatory supplement such as fish oil.
+On the other hand, there are over the counter drops that you can purchase from most drug stores.
 You will quickly see that there are many different brands and types to choose from.
 More than likely, you will have to try quite a few products before you find the one that works best for you.
 A few important guidelines:

 - If you feel you have to use drops more than four times per day, choosing drops that do not contain preservatives, as these can make the burning sensation worse.